FuelLabs/fuels-ts/apps/docs/src/guide/wallet-manager/getting-started-with-wallet-manager.md

 <<< @/../../docs-snippets/src/guide/wallet-manager/getting-started-with-wallet-manager.test.ts#getting-started-with-wallet-manager-2{ts:line-numbers}

-Once your `WalletManager` is unlocked, it's ready to manage your wallets.
+Once your `WalletManager` is unlocked, it can manage your wallets.

 ## Managing Vaults with WalletManager